isomerpages/singapore-customs-old/_businesses/02a-exporting-goods-Overview.md

 permalink: /businesses/exporting-goods/overview
 third_nav_title: Exporting Goods
 ---
-# Export Overview ; Quick Guide for Exporters
+# Quick Guide for Exporters

 This page provides a quick guide on export procedures for those who wish to export goods from Singapore.